Coptic language

-The major Coptic dialects are Sahidic, Bohairic, Akhmimic, Fayyumic, Lycopolitan, and Oxyrhynchite.
+The major Coptic dialects are Sahidic, Bohairic, Akhmimic, Fayyumic, Lycopolitan (Asyutic), and Oxyrhynchite.
 Sahidic Coptic was spoken between the cities of Asyut and Oxyrhynchus and flourished as a literary language across Egypt in the period c.
 325 AD.
-Bohairic, the language of the Nile Delta, gained prominence in the 9th century and is the dialect used by the Coptic Church.
-Despite being closely related, Coptic dialects differ from one another in terms of their phonology, morphology, and vocabulary.
+The Gnostic texts in the Nag Hammadi library are primarily written in the Sahidic dialect.
+However, some texts also contain elements of the Subakhmimic (Lycopolitan) dialect, which was also used in Upper Egypt.
+Bohairic, the dialect of Lower Egypt, gained prominence in the 9th century and is the dialect used by the Coptic Church liturgically.